ZefRaine/PeopleUnited/README.md

 -----------------------------------------------------
 ### How to use: ###

-After clicking the `Go to Survey` button on the homepage, make sure to fill out the required forms as show below
+After clicking the `Go to Survey` button on the homepage, make sure to fill out the required forms show below

 ![RequiredPrompts](images/RequiredPrompts.PNG)